GoogleCloudPlatform/cloud-deploy-samples/custom-targets/vertex-ai/advanced_quickstart/ADVANCED_QUICKSTART.md

 which specifies the full resource name of the model to deploy.
 We are also specifying the model version by including it at the end of the model name.

-The remaining flags specify the Cloud Deploy Delivery Pipeline. `--delivery-pipeline` is the name of the delivery pipeline where the release will be created, and the project and region of the pipeline is specified by `--project` and `--region` respectively.
+The remaining flags specify the Cloud Deploy delivery pipeline. `--delivery-pipeline` is the name of the delivery pipeline where the release will be created, and the project and region of the pipeline are specified by `--project` and `--region` respectively.

 ### Monitor the release's progress